grunzer/Devices-docs/surface/service-guides/surface-repair-tools.md

----
-title: Surface repair tools
-description: Provides tools information ms.service: surface ms.localizationpriority: medium
-author: coveminer
-ms.author: chauncel
-ms.topic: overview
-ms.date: 03/31/2025
-ms.reviewer:
-manager: frankbu
-appliesto:
-- Windows 10
-- Windows 11
----

-# Surface repair tools
+## Tools

-This page documents the tools recommended or required by Microsoft to successfully complete a repair on a Surface device.
+This section documents the tools recommended or required by Microsoft to successfully complete a repair on a Surface device.
 Microsoft Service Tools (recommended and required) are sold by iFixit in partnership with Microsoft.
 Items under Electronic Repair Hardware and Tools can be